Yes, we are.

 That said, first and foremost we are financial planners.
 That means we’ll understand your current issues and challenges, as well as your hopes for the future, and then build a financial plan.
 That plan may require the use of certain financial products such as pensions, Individual Savings Accounts, insurance and so on, which is where our independent status really comes in to its own.

-Our first meeting is a chance for us to start getting to know each other and decide together whether we are the right financial planners for you.
 We’ll listen to your problems and concerns, as well as your hopes for the future, while explaining how we work and how we might be able to help.

 In common with all financial advisers and planners we charge fees for the advice we give.

 We’ll fully explain those fees during our first call.